susanadanya/ecoimpact-python-project/README.md

-# EcoDispose Python Project
+# EcoImpact Python Project 🌱

 ## Overview
-EcoDispose is a Python program designed to help users understand how to dispose of electronic waste correctly.
+EcoImpact is a Python program created to help users understand how to dispose of electronic waste (WEEE - Waste Electrical and Electronic Equipment) correctly.

+The project focuses on encouraging responsible recycling by providing users with disposal recommendations based on the electronic item they enter.

+## Project Objectives
+- Create a simple Python application
+- Apply programming logic to solve a real-world problem
+- Improve awareness of electronic waste recycling

 ## Features
-- Takes user input
+- User input collection
-- Categorises electronic items
+- Item categorisation
-- Provides disposal recommendations
+- Conditional statements to provide recommendations
+- Clear outputs for the user

 ## Technologies Used
-- Python
+- Python 3

 ## Skills Demonstrated
-- Variables
+- Variables and data types
+- User input
-- If statements
+- Conditional statements (if/elif/else)
-- Functions
+- Problem-solving
-- Problem solving
+- Debugging
+- Basic software development practices

 ## Future Improvements
+- Add a graphical user interface (GUI)
-- Add a database of recycling locations
+- Include a larger database of electronic items
+- Add recycling location information
-- Create a user interface
+- Store user responses for analysis

+## Author
+Susan Idieho